 Allen Ross Architecture was hired to provide comprehensive restoration and repair services to the Landmarked building, including façade restoration, complete window replacement, and vault repair.
 Work began with the façade restoration which was necessitated by the FISP (Façade Inspection Safety Program) report from the Local Law 11 required inspection.
 Allen Ross Architecture coordinated the work of Sullivan Engineering and Cuono Engineering to evaluate, document and design the restoration, including complete cornice replacement, structural reinforcement of the early 20th century steel frame, brick replacement (both general and decorative), roof repair, penthouse deck repairs, and other associated façade work.

-The window replacement, scheduled to start in the summer of 2018, covers all windows and exterior doors throughout the building — historic arch-top windows, fire-rated lot line windows, balcony doors, and large picture windows — totaling 380 units.
-Marvin Wood Clad Ultimate Double Hung Next Generation 2.0 are the primary windows being used throughout the building.
+The window replacement, completed in 2020, covered all windows and exterior doors throughout the building — historic arch-top windows, fire-rated lot line windows, balcony doors, and large picture windows — totaling 380 units.
+Marvin Wood Clad Ultimate Double Hung Next Generation 2.0 are the primary windows used throughout the building.
 These high-performance windows have appropriate historic details and a durable low-maintenance exterior finish.
-Fire rated wire-glass windows are being replaced with clear ceramic-glass units.
-The work will improve aesthetics, building comfort, energy efficiency and increase the value of the co-op units.
+Fire rated wire-glass windows were replaced with clear ceramic-glass units.
+The work improved aesthetics, building comfort, energy efficiency and increased the value of the co-op units.

 The vault extends under the sidewalk beyond the face of the street perimeter of the building, both on Barrow Street and West 4th Street.
 Because the vault restoration involves the sidewalk and street, coordination with New York City’s Department of Transportation is necessary.
 A comprehensive solution includes replacing the existing structure and resetting the historic granite slabs on top of a new water proof slab.
 Waterproofing the existing brick foundation wall without needing to excavate the entire street will be accomplished with a state-of-the-art concrete gel injection waterproofing system.
 The large scope of the work requires relocation and coordination of mechanical, electrical, and plumbing systems.